fivexl/website/content/case-studies/wings-case-study/index.md

 {{</ case_study/column >}}
 {{< case_study/column >}}
+**Infrastructure as Code**<br/>
+FivexL adopts a DevOps-centric approach to infrastructure, treating it the same way developers handle code.
+By providing Wings with infrastructure as code, they enhanced efficiency and productivity for developers and architects.
+This approach speeds up processes by eliminating manual tasks and reducing delays.

 This text will be changed<br/>
 Database Migration: preparation of RDS instances followed industry-best practices for security and operations, ensuring a seamless migration process that accommodated potential roll-backs if necessary.<br/>
 Frontend: Described existing CloudFront deployments and lambdas as code<br/>